 5.1.2 Arboricultural Dismantling

-Arboricultural dismantling will be employed in sensitive zones near valued trees, newly planted trees, public areas or structures.
+Arboricultural dismantling will be employed in sensitive zones near high-value trees, public areas, or structures.
 This method involves manually sectioning trees in a controlled manner, reducing the risk of collateral damage and ensuring precision in constrained spaces.